 The firm must keep financial records and have internal controls in place which will evidence payments to third parties and the business reasons for them.

-You must therefore ensure that all expenses claims relating to hospitality, gifts or expenses incurred in relation to third parties are paid through the firm’s normal systems, and that records are kept on file in accordance with the firm’s file management policies.
+You must therefore ensure that all expenses claims relating to hospitality, gifts or expenses incurred in relation to third parties are paid through the firm’s normal systems, and that records are maintained in accordance with the firm’s file management policies.

 All accounts, invoices, memoranda and other documents and records relating to dealings with third parties (such as clients, suppliers and business contracts) must be prepared and maintained with strict accuracy and completeness.
 On no account must accounts be kept ‘off-book’ to facilitate or conceal any payments.

-When giving or receiving gifts and hospitality, and as a required step in reclaiming expenditure occurred, a yellow ‘GIFTS AND HOSPITALITY’ form must be completed and authorised by a partner.
+When giving or receiving gifts and hospitality, and as a required step in reclaiming expenditure occurred, a yellow ‘GIFTS AND HOSPITALITY’ form (or suitable electronic equivalent) must be completed and authorised by a partner.
 Copies of these forms are available from Admin and guidance notes are printed on the back of each form.

 Engaging contractors